rushikeshchoche/square-posts/README.md

 2. Two attack vectors bad actors:

-  1. Cross Site Scripting XSS - Bad Actors can insert malicious scripts embedded in HTML email content that will be execute when receipent opens their email.
-    * To prevent XSS we can do following:
+  * Cross Site Scripting XSS - Bad Actors can insert malicious scripts embedded in HTML email content that will be execute when receipent opens their email.
+To prevent XSS we can do following:
     - Encode HTML tags, Validate inputs.
     - Using content security policy (CSP) - To enable CSP, We can configure our web server to return the Content-Security-Policy HTTP header.

-  2. Phishing attack - Bad Actors can attempt to steal sensitive information via malware links in email.
+  * Phishing attack - Bad Actors can attempt to steal sensitive information via malware links in email.
+To prevent phishing:
-    * To Prevent:
     - Exercise caution when opening emails or clicking on links, if they seem to be from unknown or external senders.
     - Avoid downloading attachments unless they from trusted sources or known senders.
     - Add multi-factor authentication to protect accounts from getting hacked.

 3. Mutable objects are objects that can be changed after they are created, while immutable are objects that cannot be     changed after creation.
   * Arrays, Objects, functions and dates are mutable in javaScript.